venkateshsundaram/state-jet/README.md

 const productSlice = useSlice("products");
 const cartSlice = useSlice("cart");

-export const useProductSlice = () => productSlice("list", []);
+export const useProductSlice = () => productSlice("productState", {});
-export const useCartSlice = () => cartSlice("list", []);
+export const useCartSlice = () => cartSlice("cartState", {});
 ```

 ## Store

-The `useStore` hook serves as a mechanism to group related slices of state into a cohesive store, enabling modular and organized state management in React applications.
-It creates a persistent reference to a collection of slice instances that can be accessed throughout an application component tree.
+The `useStore` hook serves as a mechanism to group related slices of state into a cohesive store, enabling modular and organized state management in React applications which are better suited for larger applications with more complex and structured state requirements.

 ### Create Store